|Time Series Data|

 A flow series is a series which is a measure of activity over a given period.
 For example, the quarterly ABS Corrective Services, Australia collection is a flow measure as it provides prisoner counts taken on each day of the month which are summed and divided by the number of days in that month to determine the mean (average) daily prisoner number for that month.

 How can a time series be analysed?

 An original time series shows the actual movements in the data over time.
 An original series includes any movements due to cyclical, seasonal and irregular events.

 A cyclical effect is any regular fluctuation in daily, weekly, monthly or annual data.
 For example, the number of commuters using public transport has regular peaks and troughs during each day of the week, depending on the time of day.

-A seasonal effect is any variation in which is dependent on a particular time of year.
+A seasonal effect is any variation in data due to calendar related effects which occur systematically at specific seasonal frequencies every year.
 For example, in Australia employment increases over the Christmas/New Year period, or fruit and vegetable prices can vary depending on whether or not they are 'in-season'.

 An irregular effect is any movement that occurred at a specific point in time, but is unrelated to a season or cycle.
 For example, a natural disaster, the introduction of legislation, or a one-off major cultural or sporting event.